elasticluster/elasticluster/docs/configure.rst

     works on *vanilla* images, but if you are using other setup providers you may need to execute some command to bootstrap it.

+``network_ids``

+    comma separated list of network IDs the nodes of the cluster will be connected to.
+Only supported when the cloud provider is `openstack`

 Examples
 --------